 Corporate transactions generally require approval by a special resolution of the target company's shareholders (generally two-thirds of the shareholders represented in person or by proxy at the applicable shareholders' meeting).
-As mentioned in question 7, corporate transactions involving a related party, generally require approval by a majority of the minority of unrelated shareholders of the target company.
+Certain specific transactions may also require shareholder approval on a class-by-class basis.
+Corporate transactions involving a related party, generally require approval by a majority of the minority of unrelated shareholders of the target company.